 AASLD Foundation Abstract Travel Awards recognize excellence and promote the professional development of young investigators by enabling them to travel to The Liver Meeting® and present their work to an international audience.

 Abstract Award applications are due at the time the abstract is submitted for consideration.
-Applications for The Liver Meeting® 2018 Abstract Awards will be accepted April 1 – June 1, 2019.
+Applications for The Liver Meeting® 2018 Abstract Awards were accepted between April 1 – June 1, 2019.
 You must apply at the time of abstract submission to be considered for an award.

 To be eligible to receive an Abstract Travel Award, you must be the presenter of the abstract.
 Applicants may apply for a multiple travel awards with multiple abstracts, as long as the applicant is the presenting author on each abstract.
 Please note that an applicant is eligible to receive only one Abstract Travel Award per year.